SmingHub/Sming/Sming/Arch/Esp8266/Components/gdbstub/README.rst

      data while the debugger has stopped the CPU, it is bound to crash.
      This will happen mostly when working with UDP and/or ICMP;
-     TCP-connections in general will not send much more data when the other side doesn’t send any ACKs.
+     TCP-connections in general will not send much more data when the other side doesn't send any ACKs.
    - Solution: In such situations avoid pausing the debugger for extended periods

-- Software breakpoints/watchpoints (‘break’ and ‘watch’) don’t work on flash code
+- Software breakpoints/watchpoints ('break' and 'watch') don't work on flash code
    - Cause: GDB handles these by replacing code with a debugging instruction, therefore the code must be in RAM.
-   - Solution: Use hardware breakpoint (‘hbreak’) or use :c:macro:`GDB_IRAM_ATTR` for code which requires testing
+   - Solution: Use hardware breakpoint ('hbreak') or use :c:macro:`GDB_IRAM_ATTR` for code which requires testing

-- If hardware breakpoint is set, single-stepping won’t work unless code is in RAM.
+- If hardware breakpoint is set, single-stepping won't work unless code is in RAM.
    - Cause: GDB reverts to software breakpoints if no hardware breakpoints are available
    - Solution: Delete hardware breakpoint before single-stepping